 HEIGHT: 22 inches and up (males); 21 inches and up (females)

 COAT: Double coat

-- Colors: The Old English Sheepdog is commonly white with gray markings, but individuals may also show grizzle, merle, and any shade of blue coloring.
+COAT COLOR: Commonly white with gray markings and dogs may also show grizzle, merle, and any shade of blue coloring

 Characteristics of the Old English Sheepdog

 Whether you need a working farm dog or a cuddly family pet, you’ll be happy with an Old English sheepdog by your side.
 At the dog park, Old English sheepdogs always steal the show thanks to their adorably messy hairdos.
 Their bubbly personalities only make them cuter.

 Experts speculate on the pedigree of the Old English sheepdog, arguing over which breed it descended from in Europe.
 There are a handful of dogs, like the Scotch bearded collie and French briard, that could play a role in the sheepdog’s ancestry, but a definitive bloodline hasn’t been decided.

 The Old English sheepdog is a fairly modern breed that first emerged in England in the 1800s.
 Farmers used them as “drover dogs,” driving livestock to market as well as pulling carts and wagons.
 Drover dogs are known for their stamina, steadiness, and courage.

 Owners often docked their tails to prove that they were working dogs, which gave Old English sheepdogs the nickname “bob” or “bobtail.”
 Old English sheepdogs are born with a tail, but breeders often dock them when they are a few days old.

 The American Kennel Club recognized this breed as a member of the herding group in 1888 and Old English sheepdogs quickly became a successful show dog and beloved pet.